 Inter-titles explained the action and dialog in these silent movies.

-Often, a film was one reel which lasted about 15 minutes, but a typical night’s program featured five reels with an intermission.
+Often, a film was one reel that lasted about 15 minutes, but a typical night’s program featured five reels with an intermission.

 On opening night, the program included two Westerns: “Broncho Billy’s Favorite” and “Why the Sheriff was a Bachelor”.